 - 911 and 311 Telephone Operation maintains all voice and data telecommunications equipment located in two separate locations.
-The infrastructure consists of mission-critical voice, video, and data equipment staffed by engineering and technical personnel 24 hours per day, 365 days per year;

-- Radio Engineering plans, coordinates, im lements, and operates all facets of the District's Public Safety Radio Networks in order to ensure adequate support to the city's first responders.
-This includes maintaining, upgrading, and supporting all radio communications for FFMS and MPD;

-- Information Technology (IT)

-managing, coordinating, and u

-maintains all procurement and d

-help desk support and application

-- Mobile Data Computing ma is technology that enables publ while in the field.
-The OUC is which are critical in determining and video feeds, which are essent
+The infrastructure consists of mission-critical voice, video, and data equipment staffed by engineering and technical personnel 24 hours per day, 365 days per year; - Radio Engineering plans, coordinates, im lements, and operates all facets of the District's Public Safety Radio Networks in order to ensure adequate support to the city's first responders.
+This includes maintaining, upgrading, and supporting all radio communications for FEMS and MPD. - Information Technology (IT) managing, coordinating, and u maintains all procurement and help desk support and application - Mobile Data Computing ma is technology that enables publ while in the field.
+The OUC is which are critical in determining and video feeds, which are esse computing, which loping information MPD and FEMS, S, text-messaging,